uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ## Pension charges

-These endpoints allow a the end-user to manage data related to pension charges.
+These endpoints allow a user to manage data related to pension charges.
 The user can submit details of pension charges for a specific tax year, as well as amend submissions already made.
 The user also has the option to delete previous submissions, and to retrieve the information they have previously submitted.

 The new functionality provides three new endpoints: amend new pension charges, delete a submission, and retrieve details of a submission.

+[INSERT DIAGRAM]

+* amend
+* delete
+* retrieve

 ## Individual Reliefs

 These endpoints allow a user to retrieve relief investments from: VCT subscriptions, EIS subscriptions, Community Investments, Seed Enterprise Investments and Social Enterprise Investments.

+[INSERT DIAGRAM]

+* amend
+* delete
+* retrieve

-## Individual Expenses other
+## Individual expenses other

 These endpoints allow the user to manage their data related to expenses income for trade union and patent royalties.